NIH-CARD/ProtPipe/README.md

 - Data Cluster
 - Differential expression analysis and visualization
 - Downstream functional enrichment analysis
+- Run all steps from start to finish

 ## System requirements
 - Windows for Spectronaut